ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 ﻿# Getting Started : Writing your Unit Test using TestDriver

 In this section we will explain how to use [RavenDB.TestDriver](https://www.nuget.org/packages/RavenDB.TestDriver/) in order to write unit tests for working with RavenDB.
-TestDriver now uses [RavenEmbedded](../server/Embedded) to run the server, in this way we can just start using it without preparations.
+TestDriver uses [RavenDB.Embedded](../server/Embedded) to run the server.

 - [RavenTestDriver](../start/test-driver#raventestdriver)
 - [Pre-initializing the store](../start/test-driver#preinitialize)